ananyateklu/second-brain/docs/OPENAI_SDK_FEATURES_IMPLEMENTATION.md

 **Priority:** LOW
 **Complexity:** Low
-**Status:** ✅ HTTP Implementation Exists
+**Status:** ✅ Implemented
 **Target:** Migrate to SDK `ImageClient`

 #### Overview

-Replace current HTTP implementation with SDK's `ImageClient` for cleaner code and better maintainability.
+The SDK's `ImageClient` is now used for DALL-E image generation with proper size/quality/style mapping.

 #### SDK Usage